NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 ekg     eFF_kg  Fuel_Mbbl       NatGas_Gcm      Co2Tton $Growth
 ```
 Switch back to kg of energy from Tera watt's because it is eaiser to compare/understand and for ordinary humans to relate too.
 Add in fuel and natGas to table.
 Problems;  There is no value for Coal consumption.
-It is mixed into FF electric BUT there is no separate statistic for other uses of coal such as direct coal steal making industry.
+It is mixed into FF electric BUT there is no separate statistic for other uses of coal such as direct coal steal making industry, paper, heading, steam production, steam powered trains (china/VN) etc.  Not all coal is consumed in electric generation.

 June 14, 2019; Reduced all the data concepts into a single story/question; “How is country economics related to CO2 emissions.
 Many ways to go with this; Am currently testing three views, 1> FF Electric Production, 2> CO2 Emissions, 3> Economic growth.